gustavomrfz/automate_wordpress/README.md

 ## Backup Wordpress

 Backup database, files and Nginx's site configuration via SSH to a remote folder.
 A pair of SSH keys is highly recommended.
-If you need some help to create them, this [tutorial](https://debian-administration.org/article/530/SSH_with_authentication_key_instead_of_password) is a good first step.
+If you need some help to use them, this [tutorial](https://debian-administration.org/article/530/SSH_with_authentication_key_instead_of_password) is a good first step.

 ### Usage